 Last year, Mr. Tepper announced his retirement to pursue owning the Carolina Panthers football team, which he bought in 2018 for a record $2.3 billion.
-A portion of Appaloosa’s assets left the fund; hence its current reduced AUM of $6.6 billion.
+A portion of Appaloosa’s assets left the fund, which explains its current reduced AUM of $6.9 billion.

 Appaloosa Management’s New Buys & Sells

 During its latest 13F filing, Appaloosa Management executed the following notable portfolio adjustments:

 - Baidu Inc ADR (BIDU)